bgayman/WWRatingControl/README.md

 # WWRatingControl

-Rating control for tvOS demoed at WWDC 2016 for session entitled [Focus interaction on tvOS](https://developer.apple.com/videos/play/wwdc2016/215/).
+Rating control for tvOS demoed at WWDC 2016 for session entitled [Focus Interaction on tvOS](https://developer.apple.com/videos/play/wwdc2016/215/).

 Project written in swift 2.2 with iOS target 9.3, though demo code was written in swift 3.0 and targetting iOS 10, other than that mostly the same.